 Whether you’re designing a heavy-duty hinge for military or defense applications or purchasing ergonomic products for high-profile clientele, trade secrets are respected and kept confidential in the U.S.

-Working with an ethical manufacturer that understands the value of your ideas and follows strict, mutual non-disclosure agreements will keep your intellectual property safe.
+Working with an ethical manufacturer that understands the value of your ideas and follows strict, mutual non-disclosure agreements that will keep your intellectual property safe.

 However, some manufacturers outside the United States ignore these rules to boost sales.
 Working with onshore motion control manufacturers that are certified and compliant with conflict mineral rules ensures that your products are ethically, safely, and responsibly sourced and produced.